With all the hype going on regarding detox water, I felt it is time to present my favorite 24 clean, flavored water

 Create colorful balls with a melon baller and place them 1 hour in the freezer before serving.
 In a 2-quart pitcher add frozen melon balls, lime juice, and some mint leaves.
 Fill it up with water and a handful of ice.

-It’s hard to resist these kinds of detox water recipes which might beat some alcohol cocktails at your party.
+It's hard to resist these creative and refreshing delights which might beat some alcohol cocktails at your party.
 At least you offer your guests a clean and healthy drink option without patronizing them.

 Now it's your turn!